esnaultc/pictureToPixelQuilt/README.md

 # pictureToPixelQuilt

-Trying to merge two of my favorite hobies, this project is intended to convert a picture file (.jpg) to a grid of square tiles of a finite number of colors that can be used as a quilt pattern.
+Trying to merge two of my favorite hobbies, this project is intended to convert a picture file (.jpg) to a grid of square tiles of a finite number of colors that can be used as a quilt pattern.

 ## Prerequisites